Johnny Depp Movie ‘City Of Lies’ Has Been Pulled From Release With Only A Month To Go

 The couple ultimately divorced in 2017.

 Johnny Depp’s movie debut came in 1984 in the hit horror film A Nightmare on Elm Street, famously being pulled into his own bed by a razor-gloved maniac named Freddy Krueger.
-From there, the actor moved onto the hit ’80s series 21 Jump Street, before moving onto bigger roles in the ’90s, like Edward Scissorhands, Ed Wood, Fear and Loathing In Las Vegas, Cry Baby, and What’s Eating Gilbert Grape.
+From there, the actor moved onto the hit ’80s series 21 Jump Street, before moving onto bigger roles in the ’90s, such as Edward Scissorhands, Ed Wood, Fear and Loathing In Las Vegas, Cry Baby, and What’s Eating Gilbert Grape.

-But it was ultimately the unconventional decision made by Disney to make a movie based on a ride at Disney World called Pirates of The Caribbean, in 2003, that took Johny Depp from stardom to being one of the most famous celebrities in all of Hollywood.
+But it was ultimately the unconventional decision made by Disney to make a movie based on a ride at Disney World called Pirates of The Caribbean, in 2003, that took Johnny Depp from stardom to being one of the most famous celebrities in all of Hollywood.
 Depp starred as Captain Jack Sparrow, a role earning him hundreds of millions of dollars.

 The Pirates of the Caribbean franchise has netted more than $4 billion worldwide.